tsugg/Sticky-Notes/README.md

 I tried to make it as easy as possible for anyone to reproduce my expirement, so I've decided to use Google Colab.
 I was having issues with cudnn versions when I tried to run the code on multiple devices on Jupyter Notebook.

-I took about 20 images of differenct colored sticky notes on a white wall.
+I took about 20 images of different colored sticky notes on a white wall.
 Each image had anywhere between 5 and 15 sticky notes.

 I decided to use ImageAI's custom object detection API, since this was a pretty quick challenge.
 I didn't want to get stuck in hours of training custom CNNs.
 The documentation can be found here : https://imageai.readthedocs.io/en/latest/customdetection/